- The Community Visitors Program is an important safeguard in the Act.

 - a designated mental health service

-- a mental health service provider in which residential services and 24 hour nursing care is provided for persons who have mental illness; or
+- a mental health and wellbeing service provider in which residential services and 24 hour nursing care is provided for people who have mental illness; or

-Community visitors may visit and inspect any part of a prescribed premises at any time; they do not have to give prior notice when they will be visiting.
+Community Visitors may visit and inspect a prescribed premises at any time and do not need to give prior notice when they will be visiting.

-- inspect any part of the prescribed premises, except a person’s bedroom unless the person consents
+- enter and inspect any part of the prescribed premises, except a person’s bedroom unless the person consents

-- talk to any person receiving mental health services who wishes, or has asked, to speak with the community visitor
+- talk to any person receiving mental health and wellbeing services who wishes, or has asked, to speak with the community visitor

 Staff must provide reasonable assistance

 Staff of prescribed premises must give a Community Visitor any reasonable assistance they need to carry out their role.

 The Community Visitors code of practice is made by the Chief Officer for Mental Health and Wellbeing under section 755 of the Mental Health and Wellbeing Act 2022.
 It is effective from 2 Ocotober 2023.